OrlaBr/five-app/README.md

     (answer found on <a href="https://stackoverflow.com/questions/44267503/devtools-failed-to-parse-sourcemap" target="_blank">StackOverflow</a>)
 - Styling Error: With concentration on the details and the functionality of the website, it’s easy to miss the more obvious mistakes.
 Working through the CRUD operations, I realised I had not added the uniform CSS styling to the ‘Edit Your Five’  and ‘Edit Categories’ pages.
 - Mobile navigation error - the links in the mobile navigation side panel stopped working.
 This was due to a z indexing error in the nav-wrapper class, which was set to 0.
 Once I deleted that styling from the CSS stylesheet, the navbar worked fine.
+- 404 page - I have always wanted to create a customized 404 page.
+I began to build one, but due to time restraints, I decided to not go anead and delete the file.
+It wasnt necessary for this project, and I was running out of time, and couldnt afford any errors.

 #### User Snag List:
 After I had worked through my deployment snag list, I gave my app to the hardest critic I could find, and one of my user stories -  a young teenage boy.
 He thought the idea was lame, but ultimately worked through the functions easily, and then laughed at the option of being able enter his own favourite facts.
 (Something that made him smile, which was the ultimate goal of the app).
 Overall the app got approval of simplicity of ease, the ability to edit and delete was crucial, however I failed on a few items: